wildlifetrusts/nextdoornature/content/guides/en/how-to-contact-your-mp-ms-wales-mla-northern-ireland-or-msp-scotland.md

 ---
 title: How to contact your MP, MS (Wales), MLA (Northern Ireland) or MSP (Scotland)
 summary: How to find your MP and how to get in touch with them.
+What is the best way to get in touch?
+You can email, phone or write.
 Category: working-with-the-authorities
 image:
   src: /images/uploads/contact-your-mp_orig-3-.jpg